Best Submersible Well Pumps 2026: Grundfos vs Franklin vs Goulds

 How long do submersible well pumps last?

 Quality submersible pumps typically last 10-15 years.
 Premium brands like Grundfos can last 15-20 years with favorable water conditions.
-Budget pumps (Flotec, Red Lion) may last 7-10 years.
+Budget pumps (Flotec, Red Lion, Hallmark) may last 7-10 years.
 Factors that shorten pump life include sandy water, frequent cycling, lightning strikes, and acidic water chemistry.
-For replacement costs, see our well pump cost guide.

 How do I know what size pump I need?